icylace/deep-into-the-code/Haskell/README.md

 For instance, `haskell.hs` may be compiled and run from the command line or loaded and run from within the GHCi REPL environment.

-I use macOS, so my current preferred way to install Haskell by using [Nix](https://nixos.org/nix/) to install [The Haskell Tool Stack](https://haskellstack.org/).
+I use macOS and my current preferred way to install Haskell is by using [Nix](https://nixos.org/nix/) to install [The Haskell Tool Stack](https://haskellstack.org/).

 If you're on a Mac and you don't already have Nix, go to your terminal and run this installation command: